About Elliot

 Beyond the Practice

-Elliot isn't originally from Colorado — he moved here with his wife, for whom living in the Rockies was a lifelong dream.
+Elliot moved to Colorado with his wife, for whom living in the Rockies was a lifelong dream.
 His children attend a Spanish-language immersion school, and he takes pro bono cases when his schedule allows.

 Education